hbenali/puppet-nfs/README.md

 ### Setup requirements

-This Module depends on puppetlabs-stdlib >= 4.5.0 and puppetlabs-concat >= 1.1.2, you need to have these modules installed to use derdanne-nfs module.
+This Module depends on puppetlabs-stdlib >= 4.5.0 and puppetlabs-concat >= 1.1.2, you need to have these modules installed to use hbenalitn-nfs module.

-### Beginning with derdanne-nfs
+### Beginning with hbenalitn-nfs

 On a nfs server the following code is sufficient to get all packages installed and services running to use nfs: